9 Things to Know BEFORE Moving to Orlando, FL

 It is a sports fan haven.

-Orlando loves all things sports.
-Residents will cheer them on with pride, whether it be a college or professional team.
-If you love basketball, baseball, football, soccer, hockey, or any other sport, Orlando will support it.
-The Orlando Magic professional basketball team is based in Orlando and is part of the Eastern Conference Southeast Division in the NBA.
-Playing at the Amway Stadium downtown, make sure to bring the family and catch a game.
+Playing at the Amway Stadium downtown, bring the family and catch a game.
 The Orlando Solar Bears ice hockey team, an affiliate of the Tampa Bay Lighting, also plays at the Amway Stadium.
 For soccer fans, the Orlando City Soccer Club competes in the Eastern Conference of Major League Soccer and plays at the Exploria Stadium.
-With the abundance of sports teams playing in and around the area, there is never a shortage of games to watch.
+With the abundance of sports teams playing in and around the area, there is always a supply of games to watch.

 Public transportation is a must.

 Since so many tourists are visiting the local theme parks, traffic is a daily occurrence.
 This frequent highway congestion on Interstate 4 can add unwanted stress to your daily work commute.
 Fortunately, Interstate 4 is undergoing a 21-mile highway makeover that should be completed by the end of 2021.
-This highway construction aims to improve commute time and cut overall traffic congestion in the city of Orlando.
+This highway construction aims to improve commute time and cut overall traffic congestion in Orlando.

-In the meantime, considering utilizing the public transportation options available to Orlando residents might be a good idea.
+In the meantime, considering the public transportation options available to Orlando residents might be a good idea.
 The LYNX bus system is a popular transportation mode with routes all over the city.
 Or, hop aboard the SunRail, a diesel and electric commuter train.
 Instead of sitting in standstill traffic, save time and stress by taking public transportation.
 Make sure to also factor in commuting time when buying a home.

 Orlando, Florida at sunset with a photo of the water and downtown buildings in the background